-In 1930 saw the foundation of the present St. Eunan’s Club.
-Three of those founders were John Hourihan – the man who did so much in securing the clubs present grounds, O’Donnell Park; John Crumlish, who with Hourihan played such a significant part in the setting up of the 0 Donnell Park and the early development of what we have today in our club; and Johnny Curran, whose dedication and shrewd managerial qualities guaranteed G.A.A. for Letterkenny forever.
+1930 saw the foundation of the present St. Eunan’s club.
+Three of the original founders were John Hourihan – a man who did so much in securing the clubs present grounds, O’Donnell Park; John Crumlish, who, along with Hourihan, played a significant part in the setting up of the O’Donnell Park and the early development of what we have today.
+And Johnny Curran, whose dedication and shrewd managerial qualities guaranteed G.A.A. for Letterkenny forever.

 In 1992 Donegal became All-Ireland Senior Football Champions for the first time and St.Eunan’s had three representatives on that year’s panel in Charlie Mulgrew, Paul Carr and Mark Crossan.

 In 2001, Brendan Devenney was the leading scorer for Ireland in the Compromise Rules series in Australia.

 From 2007-2009 our Senior Mens football team won an historic 3-in-a-row.

 And in 2012, St.Eunan’s proudly had Rory Kavanagh and Kevin Rafferty in the All Ireland winning Donegal squad that defeated Mayo to lift Sam Maguire for a second time.

 2021 was a special year for the club, with 6 of our senior teams winning their respective county championships.
 These were our Mens Senior Football and Reserve teams, our Ladies Intermediate Football team, our Senior Mens Hurling team, and both our U21 Mens Football and Hurling teams.
 The last time the club won a Senior Football and Hurling double was in 1972.

 To date, 2021 is the most successful senior year in the club’s history.